top of page

 2020: Painted, Myssfit All-Ternative Magazine, Issue #24

-They focus on being present in a space and use the connection of their feet on the paper to ground their dissociative neuro-divergent mind into the present moment, using the process as a form of meditation and therapy for their body, thus turning the drawings into a writing of time.
+She makes visual the inner world we all inhabit, it is an intangible place but for her it has shape, it shifts and holds its own rhythms.
+She focuses on being present in a space and uses the connection of her feet on the paper to ground her dissociative neuro-divergent mind into the present moment, turning the drawings into a writing of time.

 Links: